 Paul and Fran’s Grocery (410 2nd St.; 715.442.2441) makes sausages from scratch that have a big fan base.

 The Harbor View Café (314 First St; 715.442.3893; open from mid-March–mid-November) is a destination restaurant with a wide-ranging reputation for creating great food without snootiness.
 The restaurant is housed in an 1880s-era waterfront building and keeps everything low key.
 The menu is written on a chalkboard and changes depending upon what ingredients are available.
 The day I went, I had a rich, flavorful summer cassoulet with lamb sausage, pork tenderloin, grilled vegetables, and white beans, preceded by a surprisingly complex cold cucumber soup.
-Bring plenty of cash, because they do not take credit cards.

 The Lake Pepin Campground (1010 Locust St.; 715.442.2012) is a large campground on the inland side of the highway with many sites that are in the open.

 TIP: If you’re not a registered camper, you can use the campground’s showers for a small fee.

 The Great River Amish Inn (311 Third St.; 715.442.5400; WiFi) has seven simple but lovely rooms decorated with quilts and Amish furniture, equipped with microwave, fridge, coffee pot, and cable TV.